 Kmart: The paper feels very cheap and on closer inspection you can see printer lines through the photo.
 There is a noticeable colour shift towards green and skin tones look more ruddy rather than soft and peachy!
 There is also some type of sharpening that has been applied to the photo making the images look slightly pixelated.
 Furthermore, there is banding in the whites - banding is where you get almost like a pixelation and on these prints it's showing up as pink.
 It is hard to see in the examples above but can easily be seen in person.

 Teds: The paper again feels cheap.
 Images are overexposed with loss of detail in the highlights and the blacks looking muddy.
 A noticeable colour shift towards green which is mostly noticeable in the black and white photograph.

 Harvey Norman: The paper actually seems of good quality and is proper photographic paper (hooray!).
 However, there is a horrible colour shift towards yellow and the images also look desaturated.
 The Black & White photo now looks yellow and white!
 There is also a loss of detail with the photos looking slightly blurry.

-Why is there such a big difference?
+Why is there is such a big difference

 Professional photographers spend a lot of time calibrating their computer screen so that what they see on their screen represents the photograph in print.
 We also purchase software that calibrates our screen correctly and we work closely with our professional printers to achieve the best result possible.